oskarvid/Selma/README.md

 Singularity is not supported due to the use of "run:", the Singularity directive is only allowed with shell, script or wrapper directives.

 ## Hardware requirements and optimizations
-At the current state the pipeline is highly optimized for use on a single server with 16 thread, 64GB RAM and at least 500GB storage assuming that there are 8 fastq.gz files totalling 51GB with ~30x coverage.
+At the current state the pipeline is highly optimized for use on a single server with 16 threads, 64GB RAM and at least 500GB storage assuming that there are 8 fastq.gz files totalling 51GB with ~30x coverage.
 But when using the test files in the fastq folder it should run on any laptop using 2 threads and 8GB RAM, but preferrably 4 threads and 16GB RAM, the storage requirements apart from the